Kawasaki disease

 Overview

-Kawasaki disease is sometimes called mucocutaneous lymph node syndrome.
-That's because it also causes swelling in glands, called lymph nodes, and mucous membranes inside the mouth, nose, eyes and throat.
+Kawasaki disease sometimes is called mucocutaneous lymph node syndrome.
+That's because it also causes swelling in glands called lymph nodes and mucous membranes inside the mouth, nose, eyes and throat.

 Symptoms